Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 The Ordinary Glycolic Acid 7% Toning Solution

 The Ordinary Glycolic Acid is the gold standard for Night 1 of skin cycling.
 7% AHA is the research-backed concentration for chemical exfoliation without over-irritation.
 It dissolves dead skin cells, revealing fresh skin underneath.
-This is exactly what Night 1 requires: gentle but effective exfoliation. $5-9 price point is exceptional. highly rated by customers from skin cycling devotees who use this as their exfoliant step.
+This is exactly what Night 1 requires: gentle but effective exfoliation. $5-9 price point is exceptional.
+Well-reviewed on Amazon from skin cycling devotees who use this as their exfoliant step.
 The formula is lightweight, absorbs quickly, and doesn't feel sticky.
-This is the product dermatologists recommend for beginning skin cycling because it's proven, affordable, and you can measure results in one week.
+This is the product dermatologists recommend for beginning skin cycling because it's proven, competitively priced, and you can measure results in one week.

 People with highly sensitive skin (test first), those avoiding chemical exfoliants, anyone with active breakouts (wait until clear)